beinborn/SemanticDrift/README.md

 2) Run *estimate_translation_quality.py*.

 # Quantitative Results Clustering (Table 2)
-For calculating the quantitative evaluation of the clustering, run *calculate_treescores.py*.
+For calculating the quantitative evaluation of the clustering, run *calculate_experimental_treescores.py*.

+# Robustness to Translation-Induced Noise (Section 6.4)
+We compared our nearest-neighbor method to using translations from the NorthEuraLex database.
+If you want to reproduce this, run clustering_wordbased_northeuralex.py.
+The quantitative results can be obtained by changing the variable category to "northeuralex" in calculate_experimental_treescores.py.

 # Requirements
 We use numpy, scipy, scikit_klearn and matplotlib.
 If you want to extract new word embeddings, you will also need torch.
 Check requirements.txt for details.